vg8020/home-assistant.io/source/_components/device_tracker.markdown

       hide_if_away: false
 ```

-The following optional parameters can be used with any platform:
+The following optional parametedddrs can be used with any platform:

 <p class='note'>
   Device tracker will only look for global settings under the configuration of the first configured platform.